General information for a TV production or filming in Vladimir and Suzdal

 - The Castle of Andrew the Pious in Bogolyubovo is an example of medieval Russian secular architecture, an actual castle where Prince Andrey lived; today the only remaining parts from the ancient ensemble are the stair tower and arched passage

 A panoramic view of the city opens from the red-brick water tower built in the early XX c.
-The three-storied neo-Russian style building is richly decorated itself and is definitely a monument of engineering art.
+The three-storied neo-Russian style building has rich decorations and is definitely a monument of engineering art.
 Unfortunately, the tower fell into disuse quickly since a more convenient method of water supply was found.

 Another key location in the Vladimir region is the Central Prison of Vladimir, the biggest prison in Russia.
 It was established in the late XVIII c. and still is functioning.
 Throughout its existence, the prison held ‘particularly dangerous’ political criminals.
 Today a part of prison premises is open for tourists.
 FilmSPbTV can provide you permits for filming in this gloomy yet intriguing place.
 Please don’t hesitate to contact us.